jumpjet71/biodome/README.md

 NOTE: [MongoDB](http://www.mongodb.org/) needs to be running in order to run test tasks.

+### Environmental Settings

+There are three environments provided by default, `development`, `test`, and `production`.
+Each of these environments has the following configuration options:

+* `mongoDbUrl`: This is the url of the MongoDB database to use, and is set by default set to `mongodb://localhost/biodome-test` for the test environment.

+To run with a different environment, just specify `NODE_ENV` as you call grunt:

+    $ NODE_ENV=test grunt

+If you are using node directly instead of grunt, it is very similar:

+    $ NODE_ENV=test node server

-### Available Application Run Grunt Commands
+### Application Run Grunt Commands

-After successfully running `grunt`, `grunt build-debug`, or `grunt test` you are ready to run the application:
+After successfully running `grunt`, `grunt build-debug`, or `grunt test` you are ready to run the application.
+The following commands set `NODE_ENV` with the appropriate environment, and [Nodemon](http://nodemon.io/) settings.

-* `grunt run-test-mode`: To run the application in test mode.
+* `grunt run-test-mode`: To run the application with test environment.
 (The running application URL will be: [http://localhost:3000](http://localhost:3000))
-* `grunt run-dev-mode`: To run the application in development mode.
+* `grunt run-dev-mode`: To run the application with development environment.
 (The running application URL will be: [http://localhost:3000](http://localhost:3000))

 NOTE: [MongoDB](http://www.mongodb.org/) needs to be running in order to run project.